zstoebs/Daily-Coding-Problem/README.md

 even and odd bits.
 The 1st and 2nd bit should be swapped, the 3rd and 4th bit should be swapped, and so on.

+- 8/29/19: Given a binary tree, return all paths from the root to leaves.